How to Not Waste Money on Oracle and SAP Support

 • This support margin is the secret to understanding the revenue model of these two vendors.

-The SAP and Oracle revenue model is highly based on support.
+The SAP and Oracle revenue models are highly based on support.
 SAP and Oracle have remarkably similar support strategies and revenue models.
-First, they both charge 22%+ per year for support, and they both receive more than ½ of their revenues and the majority of their profits from support.
+First, they both charge 22%+ per year for support and receive more than ½ of their revenues and the majority of their profits from support.
 Both companies have roughly a 90% margin on their support.
-Both companies have removed value from their support and made the overall cost of support higher because more support services are pushed into premium packages.
+Both companies have removed value from their support and made the overall support cost higher because more support services are pushed into premium packages.
 You will learn how these vendors continually push down what they offer in support and continually push up the costs of support, leading to enormous margins for these companies.

 Our References for This Article